 Zane Grey made the LKFC famous and Presidents Hoover and Teddy Roosevelt, as well as other notables of the day, would be visitors between 1910 and its last season in 1934.
 The LKFC would never recover from the 1935 Labor Day Hurricane.

 The LKFC was revitalised in the late 60’s with charter members of note:

-Impact: Long Key Fishing Club (1910 to 1934) created a new view of sport fishing – it was embraced by the ordinary citizen
+Impact: Long Key Fishing Camp (1910 to 1934) created a new view of sport fishing – it was embraced by the ordinary citizen

 • Zane Grey’s 10-pound, 5-ounce bonefish was the LKFC and world record for many years.